pigne/teaching/_posts/WebDev2/2019-12-02-dynamic-graphical-data.md

 These graphics can be generated on the server (e.g. a PHP script that generates a charts based on the results of a MySQL DB query).
 Or they can be generated on the client side with JavaScript, HTML, and CSS .

-HTML5 has mainly 2 types technologies to display graphical data:
+HTML5 has mainly 2 types of technologies to display graphical data:

   - A pixel-based model for drawing:
       - in 2D with _canvas_